 - Submit an application for admission to the Kansas State University Graduate School for: Health and Human Sciences - PERSONAL FINANCIAL PLANNING

 - Submit a domestic application fee of $65 or international application fee of $75.
 Applying to the wrong program will require an additional application fee of $65

 - In addition to the degree-granting institutions, transcripts from every college where credit was received must be uploaded.
-An official copy of each must also be sent directly to: The Graduate School, Kansas State University, 103 Fairchild Hall, Manhattan, KS 66506.
+An official copy of each must also be sent directly to: The Graduate School, Kansas State University, 113-119 Eisenhower Hall, 1013 Mid-Campus Drive, Manhattan, KS 66506.
 Please do not submit electronic transcripts by using the URL option

 - Upload your copy of official GRE/GMAT scores with transcripts during step 3.
 Official reports cannot be submitted directly by GRE/GMAT to this program during the application process.
 You must submit your personal copy of original scores along with your transcripts in step 3.